goodrobots/devFrame/docs/_docs/13-flight-controller.md

 ## Step 1 - Flight Controller

-This step is pretty easy.
-We are just going to attach the flight controller to PDB stack from last step and plug into PDB.
+We are going to attach the flight controller to PDB stack from the last step, and plug into PDB.
 You will need:

 - PixRacer w/ case
 - (4) M3 x 20mm screws